Yvette McCausland-Durie: Central Pulse

 McCausland-Durie first served as Central Pulse head coach between 2009 and 2011.
 The highlight of her first spell as Pulse head coach, was ending their 24-game losing streak when they won their first ever match, defeating 2008 ANZ Championship winners, New South Wales Swifts, 53–52 in a 2009 Round 13 match at the Te Rauparaha Arena.

 In 2016 McCausland-Durie served as head coach of Central Pulse's reserve team, Central Zone, in the Beko Netball League, guiding them to grand final.
 Then between 2017 and 2020, she again served as Central Pulse head coach.
 With a team captained by Katrina Rore and featuring, among others, Karin Burger, Ameliaranne Ekenasio and Claire Kersten, she guided Pulse to four successive grand finals.
 Between 2018 and 2020, Pulse won three successive minor premierships and in both 2019 and 2020 they were overall champions.
 They also won the 2018 Netball New Zealand Super Club tournament.

 In 2019, McCausland-Durie was named ANZ Premiership Coach of the Year.
 After four seasons in charge of Pulse, in July 2020, McCausland-Durie announced she was stepping down as head coach.

 Ahead of the 2022 season, McCausland-Durie was appointed Central Pulse head coach for a third time.

 New Zealand

 McCausland-Durie has worked with the senior New Zealand national netball team as an assistant coach and with the under-21 team as a head coach.
 She was an assistant coach to the under-21 team which won gold at the 2005 World Youth Netball Championships.
 Between 2006 and 2009 she served as the under-21 head coach and guided them to the 2009 title.
 Janine Southby was her assistant coach.

 In May 2016, after Southby was appointed head coach of the senior team, she recruited McCausland-Durie as her assistant coach.
 McCausland-Durie subsequently served as New Zealand assistant coach between 2016 and 2018, including at the 2018 Commonwealth Games.
 In 2019 she was re-appointed head coach of the New Zealand under-21 team.

+In September 2025, McCausland-Durie was appointed as the interim head coach for the senior team after Noeline Taurua was stood down by Netball New Zealand.